 (left to right) Lantern of the church; statue of St. Andrew by Luc BrÚton (very similar to that in S. Pietro by Franšois Duquesnoy); statue of St. Claudius of Besanšon by Guillaume Antoine Grandjacquet; coat of arms above the entrance to Casa dei Borgognoni: it shows a sword surrounded by the motto "BenchŔ (though) di spada (with a sword) armato (armed) io son (I am) cortese (courteous)"; it was designed by Jacques Courtois, but it was placed on the building by his brother Guillaume

 In 1638 Jean Courtois, a painter of sacred images from Burgundy, came to Rome with his family; his sons Guillaume and Jacques also became painters, the latter specialized in depicting battles building upon his short military career.
 They Italianized their surname into Cortese and in 1672 Guillaume, who was known as il Borgognone went to live at Casa dei Borgognoni.
-You may wish to see the ceiling he painted at Ariccia for Gian Lorenzo Bernini and another work at S. Giovanni in Laterano.
+You may wish to see the ceilings he painted at Valmontone and at Ariccia and another of his works at S. Giovanni in Laterano.

 The church is now part of the French religious institutions in Rome (Pieux Etablissements de la France) which include also S. Luigi dei Francesi, S. Ivo dei Brittoni, S. Nicola dei Lorenesi and SS.
 TrinitÓ dei Monti.